smsheehan/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+While the changes did not alter, THS's rank when based on percent overall passing, there are some changes in the ranking when sorting by other categories.
+In rank by average math score, THS originally ranked #4 however with the new analysis THS falls to #6.
+Another difference is that in the original analysis, THS's rank in percent passing reading was #1, however with the new analysis THS falls to #3

 - How does replacing the ninth-grade scores affect the following: